Hawaii Court Records

 What Does a Tort Claim Contain in Hawaii?

-• Claimant name, residential address, home or alternate phone, email, and occupation.
+- Claimant name, residential address, home or alternate phone, email, and occupation.

-• Date, time, and address of occurrence
+- Date, time, and address of occurrence

-• Description of injury or damage
+- Description of injury or damage

-• How the injury or damage occurred
+- How the injury or damage occurred

-• The amount of claim
+- The amount of claim

-• Names, address, and phone number of witness to the injury or damage.
+- Names, address, and phone number of witness to the injury or damage.

 What Happens after a Tort Claim is Filed in Hawaii?

 Before the trial, both representing attorneys accumulate proof by interviewing witnesses, handling questionnaires to the defendant, and so on.
-The defendants can decide to settle at least ten days before the trial begins.
+The defendants may decide to settle at least ten days before the trial begins.
 Following Hawaii Statute §663–8.7, Hawaii restricts pain and suffering awards to $375,000.

 Why Do I Need a Personal Injury Lawyer for a Tort Claim?